insomn14/PaleHide-rootful/README.md

 ```
 ./palehide-rootful.sh
 ```
-3. Install the `Jailbreak.tipa` to your Devices
+3. Install the `Jailbreak.tipa` (using TrollStore installed via Sileo) to your Devices
 5. Open Dopamine (RootHide) on your IPhone Device, then run Jailbroken.